Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Short-term challenges

-Reducing human error and improving operational efficiency
+Reducing human errors and improving operational efficiency

 Minimizing the use of paper documents

-Medium- to long-term challenges
+Mid- to long-term challenges

 Enhancing employee motivation

-Developing a solid business strategy
+Developing a robust business strategy

 Q: How did you go about solving these issues?